Download a copy of our fact sheet by clicking here

 It is no longer a criminal offence in Victoria to be intoxicated (affected by alcohol) in public.

-Police cannot arrest or detain you for this offence.
-They do not have any new powers to respond to people who are intoxicated in public.
+Police cannot arrest, detain or fine you for this offence.
+They still have powers to arrest and detain you for other public order offences (see further below).
+However, they do not have any new powers to arrest or detain people just because they are intoxicated in public.

 In the past, being intoxicated in public was a criminal offence.
-If you were drunk in public or being drunk and disorderly in public, police could arrest and detain you.
+If you were drunk in public, police could arrest and detain you, or issue you with a fine.

 VALS does not use the terms “drunk” and “drunks” as these terms reinforce racist stereotypes about Aboriginal and/or Torres Strait Islander People.
 We prefer to use public intoxication, which means that someone is affected by alcohol in public.